SDN Logo

 What did you wish you had known ahead of time?

-Applicants commonly wished they had known ahead of time about the relaxed and conversational nature of the interview, the need for concise responses, the importance of being prepared for scenario-based questions, and the significance of shadowing a physician.
-They also mentioned practical tips such as being aware of Miami's traffic, preparing for a potentially unique interview style, and considering staying with a student host for a better experience.
+Applicants commonly expressed that they wished they had known ahead of time how relaxed and conversational the interviews would be, as well as the importance of being prepared for hypothetical or scenario-based questions.
+Additionally, feedback included suggestions to familiarize oneself with the interview location, plan for Miami's traffic, and consider staying with a student host for a better experience.